scipp/scipp/doc/notes.md

   - If directly but not copy, how can we possibly avoid breaking data workspaces that link?
   - If via link, take a copy (if necessary, there might just be a single link), link stays intact, but the flow of logic is not nice (modify one object via another)
   - Forbid changing grouping in existing workspace?
 This does usually not make sense.
 - Are the `Axis` objects duplicating information that is contained in `Histogram` and the spectrum numbers (if we generalize to more generic spectrum labels)?
+What happens on transpose?
+X might need generic labels (actually `Transpose` does not support that!)?

-# Iterator
+# Iterator (`iterator.cpp`)

 - Iterators that provide a unified view of information linked to by workspace, including data, spectrum labels, spectrum definitions, masking.
   - Low-level algorithms to work with iterators?
 - If we link to workspaces from iterators, access should most likely be only `const` (never modify linked workspaces via these iterators, there are *data* iterators).
+- Workspaces are "the same" for some algorithms but different types for others.
+  - For example, `Rebin` can work on anything that contains histograms, but histograms could be linked to detector pixels (positions), a two-theta value, Q, or nothing.
+  - An algorithm like `ConvertUnits` does need to handle these differently.
+  - Can we and should we express this via the type system?
+  - One way is at the iterator level.
+Open questions: How to create output workspace.
+Whichever piece of code gets the iterators needs to know the actual type, unless we use inheritance to handle this?
+  - Is a better way via a view ("overlay")?
+  - Inheritance?
+  - Algorithms should just run on the relevant sub-object!

+# Composition (`composition.cpp`)

+- Shows how to write algorithms for sub-components.